The size of the path used to share this GIS resource exceeds the operating system limit.

 - Shorten the name of the GIS resource used for sharing.

-For example, if you are sharing a web feature layer, you can shorten the name of the map (.mapx) which, in turn, will shorten the name of the map service definition (.msd) within the service definition that is actually used in the sharing process.
+For example, if you are sharing a web feature layer, you can shorten the name of the map file (.mapx) which, in turn, shortens the name of the .msd file within the service definition that is actually used in the sharing process.

 - Shorten the service name.

-The Windows file system has limits to the number of characters that a path can accommodate.
-ArcGIS Pro warns you when the combination of the path to the staging folder and the server connection exceeds the size supported by the operating system.
+The Windows file system has limits to the number of characters that a path can contain.
+ArcGIS Pro issues a warning when the combination of the path to the staging folder and the server connection exceeds the size supported by the operating system.